semihtok/gin-gonic-gin-auto-template/README.md

 This little code provides to define your templates automatically when system started.

 ## Usage
- 1. Create ./templates path then put files in it.
+ 1. Create ./templates path then put template files in it.
  2. Be sure layout page named as "layout.html"
  3. Add this method in your code